hippogriff101/Jokes/README.md

 ## 📃 To Do

-- Find permanent hosting server (HackClub?)
+- Find permanent hosting server (HackClub?) ✅
 - Promote on dicord app sites
-- Rebrand (logoand banner
+- Rebrand (logo and banner) ✅
 - Ship on SoM

 ---